 It's so easy to hurt those who truly care for us but it's a scrutiny to stay when you are the one who gets hurt.
 One of the many things I had to learn is how to cope with F's struggles.
 When he is struggling and hurting, he tends to shut the world, especially me, out.
 He avoids me.
 Fragile as I used to be, I first had to learn that it wasn't actually me he shut out but the truth that pained him too much.
 We both are utterly honest to both, each other and ourselves when we are together.
 And that surely is something you feel like running from at times.
 But it rather testifies for how much we mean to each other than suggesting the opposite.
 We are both rather intricate persons and it took some adjusting to learn not to take such behaviour personal.
 But being through what we have been through, I am confident we'll make it through anything.
 For the past couple of months, F grew cold, almost numb.
 And of course it does hurt.
 But I know better than to let the pain get me down.
 Instead, I grow on it and use it to be the strong one now.
 I keep pushing as much as I give him time when he needs either.
 And I refuse to be shut out.
 I refuse to let him go through this alone.
 I will be there to take his hate when I push too hard for him to bear and I will be the shoulder to lean and cry on when he opens up.
 I will be there patiently waiting for him to be himself again one day for I miss him and love him and believe in him.

-"You'll need coffee shops and sunsets and roadtrips.
+need coffee shops and sunsets and roadtrips.

-Airplanes and passports and new songs and old songs,
+and new songs and old songs,

 but people more than anything else.

-a living, breathing screaming invitation to believe better things."
+a living, breathing screaming invitation to believe better

 I decided to let you in on all of this because I know I am not the only one out there struggling with self-doubt, thoughts of suicide and the feeling that nobody cares for you.
 I just want you to see that those are L-I-E-S. Believe someone who has been there, who might even understand a bit of where you're coming from.
 Everyone has the right to be loved for who they are.
 And when you don't feel like having someone in your life that cares like that for you, keep searching.
 When I met F, I was already 22 years old.
 It took us time to find each other and also that is ok because we wouldn't be the people we are today if we had chosen any other path.
 You, too, will be ok one day.
 It's not gonna be easy, I won't lie.
 But it's worth it - every second, every tear, every smile!
 Things do get better!
 And it all starts with believing in that.